Skip to main content

 Regulation of mRNAs from birth to death during stress responses

+Gene expression is controlled at multiple levels, requiring highly organized and integrated events, including chromatin remodeling, initiation, elongation, processing, transport, and, ultimately the destruction of mRNA.
 Determining how these events are coordinated is essential to understanding gene expression mechanisms.
-Our research exploits the powerful genetic systems of budding yeast to examine the function of a complex proposed to perform multiple steps in gene regulation: the Ccr4-Not complex.
+Our research focuses on a complex that integrates stress signals to perform multiple steps in gene regulation: the Ccr4-Not complex.
 The Ccr4-Not complex is highly conserved across the eukaryotic kingdom.
-Initially purposed to be a nuclear transcription regulatory complex in yeast, it has since been identified as the major mRNA deadenylase in the cytoplasm and implicated in protein destruction and micro RNA (miRNA) mediated gene repression.
+Initially purposed to be a nuclear transcription regulatory complex in yeast, it has since been identified as the major mRNA deadenylase in the cytoplasm and implicated in protein destruction and micro RNA (miRNA) mediated gene repression (Figure 1).
 Mutations in subunits of this complex cause altered DNA damage checkpoint functions, impaired cell cycle progression, and sensitivity to stress.
-The human orthologues of these proteins are putative oncogenes and have been implicated in regulating hepatitis C virus replication in human cells; thus, understanding the function of this complex is directly relevant to human disease.
+The complex also has been implicated in brain and heart development.
 Our goals are to (1) uncover how multiple steps in gene expression are coordinated and regulated; (2) define the functions of Ccr4-Not in gene regulation; (3) identifying how specific mRNAs are marked for post-transcriptional control during stress responses.

 Targeted protein degradation during transcriptional stress

-The Not4 subunit of the Ccr4-Not complex is an E3 RING domain-containing protein that promotes the covalent attachment of ubiquitin onto proteins.
+The Not4 (cNOT4 in human) subunit of the Ccr4-Not complex is an E3 RING domain-containing protein that promotes the covalent attachment of ubiquitin onto proteins.
 Ubiquitylation of protein can change protein activity or target it for degradation by the proteasome.
-Ccr4-Not travels with elongating RNA polymerase II (RNAPII) to prevent arrest, and we recently have shown it is involved in the ubiquitylation and degradation of RNAPII arrested over DNA lesions (Figure 2).
+Ccr4-Not travels with elongating RNA polymerase II (RNAPII) to prevent arrest, and we recently have shown it is involved in the ubiquitylation and degradation of RNAPII arrested over DNA lesions (Figure 1).
 It is likely Not4 ubiquitylates other proteins associated with the RNAPII elongation complex.
 We are currently utilizing genetics, molecular biology, cell imaging, and proteomics to identify novel Not4 substrates and determine the consequences of this modification on transcription and DNA repair.

 Honors and Awards